fd4s/fs2-kafka/docs/readme.md

 Tiny library providing an [FS2][fs2] wrapper around the official Kafka Java client.
 The API is inspired by [Alpakka Kafka][alpakka-kafka], and migration should be relatively easy.

+This is a new project under active development.
+Feedback and contributions are welcome.

 ### Getting Started
 To get started with [sbt][sbt], simply add the following lines to your `build.sbt` file.